tanaymukherjee/Investigating-NYC-Parking-Violations/README.md

 - [x] This module is completed

-## Part 4: Deploying to EC2 Instance
-- [ ] This module is yet to be started and is optional

 ## Appendix
 ```
 All the additional info about the project - the tools used, the servers required, system configuration, references, etc are included in this section.